Updated: April 28, 2025

 Taxpayer's Guide to IRS Collection Financial Standards

 Collection Financial Standards are a set of standards the IRS uses when assessing a taxpayer's eligibility for certain payment plans and tax relief programs.
 The IRS also utilizes collection financial standards to determine a taxpayer's ability to pay back taxes owed.
-The standards detail the maximum amount the IRS believes taxpayers monthly should be spending on essential living expenses.
-If taxpayers are overspending, the IRS will consider them to have more disposable income than they truly have.
-However, in certain circumstances, the IRS may allow you to supersede a standard, but you have to support your position.
-In certain situations, the IRS may allow all current expenses if taxpayers can pay off their tax liabilities within five years.
+The standards detail the maximum amount the IRS believes taxpayers should be spending monthly on essential living expenses.
+If taxpayers are overspending, the IRS will consider them to have more disposable income than they truly have, and the IRS may deny their request for certain relief programs.
+However, the IRS may allow all current expenses if taxpayers can pay off their tax liabilities within five years, and in some situations, the IRS may allow you to spend more than the standard amounts, but you must support your position.

 What are IRS Collection Financial Standards?